 In your statement, you say that the crash happened because of a trick of the light.
 But in your Facebook posts from the crash site, you clearly see a cloudy sky.
 These little issues that come up with your case make it nearly impossible to support the rest of your auto accident claim.
 Basically, with social media, one misstep with your statement, and everything can fall apart.
 Now they’re asking how fast you were going, and what you could have done.

-Basically, social media can quickly turn you from victim to the at-fault driver or fraudulent claimant with very little effort.
+Basically, social media can quickly turn you from a victim to an at-fault driver or fraudulent claimant with very little effort.

 Posts Acknowledging Benefit or Alluding to Possible Fraud